emiljapelt/SharpTemplar/README.md

 ___

 ## Components
-Sometimes you might want to create similar html structures, multiple times.
-This can be done by nesting Elements outside of the MarkupHMTL() call.
+Sometimes you might want to create similar structures, multiple times.
+This can be done by nesting Elements outside of the HTML() call.

 Example
 ```